Clyde McCoy: "Wah-wah" style and pedal

 McCoy had been experimenting for nearly ten years with the "wah-wah" trumpet mute.
 He used it when performing the song "Sugar Blues" and many of the songs in his band's library of arrangements.
 It was so popular that he licensed the King Instrument Company to manufacture and market the device.

-McCoy developed the signature "wah-wah" sound in the late 1920s by fluttering a Harmon mute in the bell of his trumpet.
+McCoy developed the signature "wah-wah" sound in the late 1920s by combining a Pixie mute and a Plunger mute in the bell of his trumpet.
 In 1967, a similar effect was made for electric guitar with the introduction of the Vox Clyde McCoy Wah-Wah Pedal (Clyde's name was only used for promotion and Clyde had nothing to do with the use or development of the pedal), the most significant guitar effect of its time.
 The Wah-wah pedal was invented by a young engineer named Brad Plunkett, who worked for the Thomas Organ Company, Vox/JMI's U.S. counterpart.
 The wah circuit basically sprang from the 3-position midrange voicing function used on the Vox Super Beatle amplifier.

 Vox cleverly packaged the circuit into an enclosure with a rocker pedal attached to the pot (which controlled the frequency of the resonant peak) and named the new device after Clyde McCoy.
 Early versions of the Clyde McCoy pedal featured an image of McCoy on the bottom panel, which soon gave way to his signature only before Thomas Organ changed the name of the pedal to Cry Baby.
 Thomas Organ's failure to trademark the Cry Baby name soon led to the market being flooded with Cry Baby imitations from various parts of the world, including Italy, where the McCoy pedals were originally made.